Subject Source: Fast

 Found in 5 Collections and/or Records:

-Overview Douglas Huntly Gordon, Jr. was born in Baltimore in 1903.
+Abstract Douglas Huntly Gordon, Jr. was born in Baltimore in 1903.
 During the 1930s, he served in the Maryland legislature.
 In 1938, he founded the Mount Vernon Improvement Association and spent much of the rest of his life fighting to retain the original architectural integrity of Baltimore's Mount Vernon Place.
 He was also a founder of the Johns Hopkins University Milton S. Eisenhower Library's Friends of the Library.
-The collection of Douglas Huntly Gordon, Jr. consists mostly of items related to his...
+The collection of Douglas Huntly Gordon, Jr. consists mostly of items related to...